-Using nitrous oxide for anesthesia doesn't increase—and may decrease—complications and deathApril 22nd, 2013 in Other /
+Using nitrous oxide for anesthesia doesn't increase—and may decrease—complications and deathApril 22, 2013 in Medicine & Health / Other

 Giving nitrous oxide as part of general anesthesia for noncardiac surgery doesn't increase the rate of complications and death—and might even decrease the risk of such events, according to a pair of studies in the May issue of Anesthesia & Analgesia, official journal of the International Anesthesia Research Society.

 But an accompanying series of editorials points out some important limitations of the two studies—which can't completely overcome previous concerns about the safety of using nitrous oxide (N2O) as a surgical anesthetic.

 Is Nitrous Oxide Safe for Surgical Anesthesia?

 Nitrous oxide is the world's oldest general anesthetic, but there's a long history of debate regarding its appropriate role in modern surgical anesthesia.
 Although nitrous oxide provides effective sedation and pain control, it has known disadvantages and side effects.
 A previous study, called "ENIGMA-I," reported a small but significant increase in myocardial infarction (heart attack) among patients receiving nitrous oxide as part of anesthesia for noncardiac surgery (procedures other than heart surgery).